icyJoseph/use-store-hooks/README.md

 > This library has no additional dependencies other than React 16.1+ being present in your project!

 The biggest gain is the possiblity to use middleware.
-The idea is to enable this anywhere in your application.
+Furthermore, you can to enable this anywhere in your application.

-For example, Redux Dev Tools is a good extension to debug your React-Redux applications, but it relies on enhancer, how could you still use it in your application?
+For example, Redux Dev Tools is a good extension to debug your React-Redux applications, but it relies on enhancing Redux.
+How could you still use it in your application?

+### Vanilla Approach

 Let's say you have a React component.
 Notice that this class component has been structured in such a way that it dispatches actions to a reducer, which updates the state.
 Redux is a way of coding, not just a library!